Novel Coronavirus (COVID-19) advice for our community

 Shielding is a measure to protect extremely vulnerable people by minimising interaction between those who are extremely vulnerable and others.
 This means that those who are extremely vulnerable should not leave their homes, and within their homes should minimise all non-essential contact with other members of their household.
 This is to protect those who are at very high risk of severe illness from coronavirus (COVID-19) from coming into contact with the virus.
-There are 1.5 million people in the UK who have been identified as extremely vulnerable and they will be notified by letter to shield themselves for 12 weeks from receipt of the letter.
+There are 1.5 million people in the UK who have been identified as extremely vulnerable and they have been notified by letter to shield themselves for 12 weeks from receipt of the letter.
 You can find more information about these measures here.
-If you believe that you are in this group and have not received your letter, or heard from your GP, by 29th March then you should contact your GP or hospital clinician.
+If you believe that you are in this group and have not received your letter you should contact your GP or hospital clinician.

 General Information on Coronavirus (Covid-19)

 The name 'COVID-19' has been assigned to the new strain of coronavirus that first emerged in Wuhan, China in December 2019.
 Like other coronaviruses, it has come from animals; most of the first cases were in those who either worked inor regularly visited a wet market in the city of Wuhan.
 As a group, coronaviruses are fairly common across the world, and in humans cause respiratory tract infections.
 COVID-19 in particular can cause pneumonia.
 Based on the WHO's declaration that this is a public health emergency of international concern, the UK Chief Medical Officers have raised the risk to the UK from low to moderate